Dean177/reason-standard/README.md

 >
 > Standard is alpha-quality software.
 >
-> There could be bugs or missing deatures
+> There could be bugs or missing features.
 >
 > The API will could change without warning until `1.0.0` is released